-Susan Oliver is an award-winning photographer based in Cape Coral, Florida.
+Susan Oliver is based in Cape Coral, FL.

-I also am a musician, and play french horn with the Gulf Coast Symphony, and photographed each pet in the 2020 Gulf Coast Symphony Calendar.
+I am also a musician, now currently playing french horn with the Gulf Coast Symphony and Gulf Coast Chamber Orchestra.